Kitchen Pantry Ideas for SMALL Spaces

 Have you ever thought while working in your kitchen, “what were the designers thinking!”
 That perfectly describes our kitchen.

-I have painted and got creative with our cabinets.
-I have tried a few different products to see what works in our cabinets that are narrow and yet deep.
+I also have tried a few different products to see what works in our narrow and deep cabinets.

-The picture to the left shows narrow containers that are great for holding pasta and rice.
-We also have smaller square containers that stack well and are easier for storing than flimsy bags.
+- Smaller square containers that stack well and are easier for storing than flimsy bags

 The clear containers above are awesome for odd shaped items like spice packets.
 Cereal boxes seem to come in all shapes and sizes.
 Cereal keepers are perfect to help save space and easier to line up in cabinet.